adobe/aio-cli-plugin-cloudmanager/README.md

 > This only works for commands where the environmentId is the **first** argument.

+## Exit Codes

+Primarily for scripting application purposes, the following exit codes are used:

+1 - A generic error has occurred
+2 - A configuration error has occurred
+3 - A validation error with the supplied flags or arguments has occurred 30 - An error emanating from the Cloud Manager SDK has occurred

 ## Reporting Issues

 In general, issues with this plugin should be reported in this project using GitHub issues using one of the provided issue templates.